How to Maintain Your Wood Playset

 - Remove all non-wood accessory components

-- Place masking tape on the ladder rungs, swing hangers, etc..that should be protected from staining.
+- Place masking tape on the ladder rungs, swing hangers, etc. to protect from staining

 - Start at the top of the playset and work down